• HOME

 organic chicken burger and fries at caoba farms cafe in antigua guatemala

-• Prices: $$+ | Q100–200 ($15–20+ USD)
+• Prices: $$+ | Q100–200 ($15–25+ USD)

-• Menu: Organic farm to table brunch-style fare
+• Menu: Organic farm-to-table brunch-style fare

 • Location: 5 Avenida Sur Final (south of Antigua – directions)

-• Hours: 8–4 pm (closed Mondays)
+• Hours: 8–5 pm (closed Monday and Tuesday)

-Caoba Farms is one of the best restaurants in Antigua — that is if you enjoy a sustainable, farm-to-table meal!
 They serve organic breakfast and lunch right at their farm.
-The tables where you eat are on a bed of straw surrounded by plants and greenery, making the atmosphere welcoming and friendly.
+The tables are on a bed of straw surrounded by plants and greenery, making the atmosphere welcoming and friendly.

-Beyond the farm-to-table experience, Caoba Farms boasts a weekly flea market, sunrise yoga and aerial classes, a butterfly sanctuary, and an on-site organic shop where you can buy all the fresh vegetables, fruits, plants, and seeds that are grown on the farm.
-You are also free to explore the farm and the nursery before or after you eat!
+Beyond the farm-to-table experience, Caoba Farms boasts a weekly flea market, sunrise yoga and aerial classes, a butterfly sanctuary, and an on-site organic shop where you can buy all the fresh vegetables, fruits, plants, and seeds grown on the farm.

-The Caoba Farms Café is unknown to many travelers, yet remains popular among locals and expats.
-If you’re seeking to step beyond the downtown touristy zone in Antigua, then walk 20-minutes to Caoba Farms or hop in an Uber.
+If you want to step beyond the downtown touristy zone in Antigua, walk 20 minutes to Caoba Farms or hop in an Uber.

 2. Kombu Ramen Shop